scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Typically, this directed, acyclic graph is narrow at the top, widens towards the leafs, and is relatively shallow; intermediate provider ASes have a large number of children, while they only have a small number of parents.
 The chain of intermediate providers from a leaf AS to a core AS is typically not long (e.g. local, regional, national provider, then core).

 Each AS potentially receives PCBs for all down paths between core to itself.
 While the number of distinct provider chains to the core is typically moderate, the multiplicity of links between provider ASes has multiplicative effect on the number of PCBs.
 Once this number grows above the limit value of 50, ASes trim the set of PCBs propagated.
 As the choice is among different ways to transit the local AS, operators are well equipped to choose among this set of PCBs.
 Ultimately, the number of PCBs received by an AS per propagation interval remains bounded by 50 for each parent link of an AS, and at most 50 PCBs per child link are propagated.
 The length of these PCBs, and thus the number of AS entries to be processed and stored, is expected to be moderate and not grow considerably with network size.
-The total resource overhead for beacon propagation is easily managable even for highly connected ASes.
+The total resource overhead for beacon propagation is easily manageable even for highly connected ASes.

 To illustrate this with some numbers, an AS with a rather large number of 100 parent links receives at most 5000 PCBs during a propagation interval.
 Assuming a generous average length of 10 AS entries for these PCBs, this corresponds to 50000 AS entries.
 Due to the variable length fields in AS entries, the sizes for storage and transmission cannot be predicted exactly, and we'll assume an average of 250 bytes per AS entry.
-At the shortest, and thus chattiest, allowed propagation period of 5 seconds, this corresponds to a total bandwidth of very roughtly 2.5MB/s, and, processing 10000 signature verifications per second.
+At the shortest, and thus chattiest, allowed propagation period of 5 seconds, this corresponds to a total bandwidth of very roughly 2.5MB/s, and, processing 10000 signature verifications per second.
 If the same AS has 1000 child links, the propagation of the beacons will require signing one new AS entry for each of the propagated PCBs for each link (at most 50 per link), that is at most 50000 signatures per propagation event.
 The total bandwidth for the propagation of these PCBs for all 1000 child links would, again very roughly, be around 25MB/s.
-All of these are managable with even modest consumer hardware.
+All of these are manageable with even modest consumer hardware.

 On a cold start of the network, path segments to each AS are discovered after a number of propagation steps proportional to the longest path.
 As mentioned, the longest path is typically not long.
 With a 5 second propagation period and a generous longest path of length 10, all path segments are discovered after 25 seconds on average.